 6) Find your child’s motivation because that will help them stay consistent throughout their exercise regimen.

 Also, make exercise fun for your child, so they look forward to it every day instead of dreading it.
 Some good examples are exercising with a friend, playing a sport, or dancing.

 In comparison, pull-ups teach kids how to perform Lat pull-downs.
 And chin-ups prepare kids for arm curls.
-In addition, lunges and bodyweight squats get kids ready to perform squats and deadlifts.
+In addition, lunges and bodyweight squat train kids to perform squats and deadlifts.

 The last word on how to use calisthenics to prep kids for resistance training in the future

-When you’re young and growing up, your body can use all of its resources for development instead of focusing on slow-twitch fibers.
-In addition, using calisthenics exercises in workouts will prepare your child for training with weights later on.
+When you’re young and growing up, your body can use all its resources for development instead of focusing on slow-twitch fibers.
+In addition, using calisthenics exercises in workouts will prepare your child for weight training later.